larsiusprime/tdrpg-mod-docs/editor/00_bonus_battles.md

 ![battle editor pick terrian](/images/battle_editor_pick_terrain.png)

 You didn't think we're going to stick you with the default grass, rocks, and water, did you?
 It's your bonus battle, pick whatever kinds of terrain you want!
-(You can even click the "…" button over the start locations pane to set what the empty background tile should be.)
+(You can even click the "â€¦" button over the start locations pane to set what the empty background tile should be.)

 ![battle editor blue sand](/images/battle_editor_blue_sand.png)